elliottech/lighter-go/examples/README.md

 ## C++

+### Signer Example (FFI)

-The C++ example demonstrates FFI usage with the shared library.
+The signer example demonstrates FFI usage with the shared library.

 Compile (select the correct shared library for your platform):
 ```bash